zhuravleva-ekaterina/zhuravleva-ekaterina/README.md

   I have a technical background and hold a Master of Science (M.S.) degree in geoscience (Lomonosov Moscow State University, 2020), majoring in hydrogeologist engineer and Analysis.
 I had worked for 4 years in geoscience playing roles as Data Processing Engineer, Head of Department.

 After 4 years of working in geoscience, I decided to delve into data analysis.
 I started studying data analysis in January 2022 until now.

+On December 16, 2022, I passed professional retraining with honors at the GBOU DPO Center “Professional” under the program “Data Analyst”.

   - :computer: I unload, transform, and clean up data using SQL queries.